jaromjones/api-node-userevents/README.md

 ### Future Considerations

 * Load/Concurrency testing.
 Not considered in prototype.
 * Design emphasizes an extensible single responsibility pattern.
-For example, the repository could be backed by a different database technology like sqlite or mysql.
+For example, one or more repositories could be backed by a different database technology like sqlite or mysql.
-* Prototype is a bit clumsy/verbose and could be streamlined using middleware abstaction to improve code readability.
+* Prototype is a bit clumsy/verbose and could be streamlined using middleware abstraction to improve code readability.
 * The solution includes Dockerized container option and simple deployment ferry using ssh.

 ### Other Notes